 Print this article Edit this article

-These instructions describe how to access an ECN network drive from a Windows 8, Windows 10, or Windows 11 computer.
+These instructions describe how to access an Engineering network drive from a Windows computer.

-Steps #4 and #6 below also require information which you must obtain by contacting ECN.
+Steps #4 and #6 below also require information that you must obtain from Purdue IT.

 Before you begin: When using a computer off-campus or using the on-campus attwifi or eduroam wireless, this step is required.
-Establish a connection to Purdue's Virtual Private Network (https://webvpn2.purdue.edu).
-For a description of this service, please see ITaP's VPN "Getting Started" page.
+Establish a connection to Purdue's Virtual Private Network (https://webvpn.purdue.edu).
 Remember, Purdue Login two-factor authentication is REQUIRED to access this service.
-For VPN, use your password with a comma-'push' at the end (e.g. password,push) and you will be prompted by the Duo app to approve the login.
+For VPN, use your password with a comma-'push' at the end (e.g., password,push), and you will be prompted by the Duo app to approve the login.

 1. Getting started.